lucidworks/streams/README.md

 [Animated GIF]

-Once you are in the Google Cloud Console, you can download the startup script from Github by entering the following commands:
+Once you are in the Google Cloud Console, you can download the startup script from Github by entering the following :

 **Commands:**
 ```